 If a student wanted to go into the ministry, I’d say she ought to get some experience being a volunteer in a church and in some kind of non-profit organization, to learn what it’s like to work in those contexts.
 She should then do a seminary degree in a school connected with whatever denomination she is most likely to want to ordain her.
 If a student wanted to do religion strictly as an academic pursuit, I’d say she ought to gather information about the qualifications necessary to be admitted to the top five or six PhD programs, and then make a plan for getting those qualifications.

-My wife, Dr. Diane Lipsett, who is the chair of Salem’s department of religion and philosophy, and I have five sons, three daughters-in-law, two grandchildren, a dog, and three cats.
+My wife, Dr. Diane Lipsett, who is the chair of Salem’s department of religion and philosophy, and I have five sons, three daughters-in-law, two grandchildren, a dog, and two cats.